Mystic-Chief/Dropdown-Roles-Discord-Bot/README.md

 Last Updated: 07/14/2022

 These Terms of Service (“Terms”) are a legal agreement between the owner of the Dropdown Roles Discord Bot (“we”, “us”, or “our”) and you (“you”, “User”, or “your”).
-By using the Forms Discord bot, the “Service”, you agree to be bound by these Terms, all applicable laws and regulations, and agree that you are responsible to comply with all applicable local laws and regulations.
+By using the Dropwdown Roles Discord bot, the “Service”, you agree to be bound by these Terms, all applicable laws and regulations, and agree that you are responsible to comply with all applicable local laws and regulations.

 Your usage of our Service is conditioned on your agreement and compliance with these Terms.
 These Terms apply to all users of our Service.
 If you disagree with these Terms, you are prohibited from using our Service.